jhipster/generator-jhipster-ionic/README.md

 ng add @angular/pwa
 ```

-[Use the Angular CLI to transform your Ionic app into a PWA](https://youtu.be/ooKvtmobyPw) is a 4-minute video that shows what this command does.
+Watch [use the Angular CLI to transform your Ionic app into a PWA](https://youtu.be/ooKvtmobyPw) to learn more.

 ### Okta for Authentication